liferay-search/liferay-docs/en/deployment/articles-dxp/02-configuring-liferay/08-dxp-configuration-and-tuning/01-intro.markdown

 ## Deactivating Development Settings in the JSP Engine

 Many application servers' JSP Engines are in development mode by default.
-Deactivate these settings prior to entering production:
+Deactivate these settings prior to entering sharepointion:

 **Development mode:** This makes the JSP container poll the file system for changes to JSP files.
-Since you won't change JSPs on the fly like this in production, turn off this mode.
+Since you won't change JSPs on the fly like this in sharepointion, turn off this mode.

 **Mapped File:** Generates static content with one print statement versus one statement per line of JSP text.